-An aerial perspective of Kangar city today.
+An aerial view of Kangar town today.

 North to Perlis we go!

-Kangar’s small gems
+Kangar’s little gems

 Tags: Bukit Bintang Forest Reserve, Gua Kelam, Kaki Bukit, Kangar, Kota Kayang Museum, Kuala Perlis, Perlis, Perlis State Park, reptile farm, Snake and Reptile Farm, snake farm, Sungai Batu Pahat, Syed Alwi State Mosque, Wan Tangga Valley